Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 Will it make fine hair greasy?

-If you over-brush at the root, you can move too much oil at once.
+If the brush is overused at the root, it can move too much oil at once.
 Use light pressure and fewer strokes on fine hair.